abhaykumarPS/git_first/OSS/new/spring-framework.md

 optional_hidden_info:
     release_notes__supported_minimum:
     release_notes__recommended_minimum:
-    other_info: I found a discussion about building and testing the Spring Framework on Linux ARM64, where the project's maintainer stated that official ARM64 support is not available.
-Kindly refer [here](https://github.com/spring-projects/spring-framework/issues/26351)
+    other_info: A discussion was found regarding building and testing the Spring Framework on Linux ARM64, where the project's maintainer mentioned that official ARM64 support is not currently available.
+More details can be found [here](https://github.com/spring-projects/spring-framework/issues/26351)

 ---